Skin tension

 They pin the skin down.

-It's important to understand that the problem is with the folds and their crossings.
+It's important to understand that the problem lies with the folds and where they intersect, not with the sagging skin itself.

-The stretched, or flabby areas should be groomed superficially and will stop sagging once the hold from the folds is lessened or removed.
+Stretched or sagging skin should only be groomed superficially, and it will regain its shape when the pressure from the surrounding folds is lessened or removed.

 Skin tension redistribution